jbeck018/howlerops/frontend/TEMPLATES_README.md

 ## 📋 Overview

-A complete, production-ready frontend implementation for query templates and scheduled queries in SQL Studio.
+A complete, production-ready frontend implementation for query templates and scheduled queries in Howlerops.
 This feature enables users to create reusable SQL templates, execute them with dynamic parameters, and schedule automated query execution.

 ## ✨ Features